knode/meetups/budapest-hungary/nodebp.md

 After the meetup, we relocate as a group to one of a few nearby bars.

+### Beer Night

+Only one talk (40 minutes or so) for this type of event, just to create a friendly atmosphere.
+After that we stay at a pub, drinking crafted beer, and talking Node.

 ### Workshops

 None for now, we will hold our first workshop in March (featuring Nodeschool)